SF-WDI-LABS/css-selectors-and-class-based-css/README.md

 For each page, come up with as many CSS Selectors as you can think of to select the html elments in **red**, and *only* the elements in red.

+For practice with more advanced/obscure selectors, see [CSS Diner](https://flukeout.github.io/).

 #### Class Based CSS Rules

 1. `.shout` changes text to be in all capital letters (as if you're shouting)